steveklabnik/jujutsu-tutorial/src/customization/configuring-jj.md

 default-command = "log"
 ```

 Out of the box, typing `jj` with no arguments prints the help.
-Most people set
+I prefer to have
-this to `log` or `status` within a week.
+it run `log` or `status` instead.

 ### Editors